kcharris/MyAuth/README.md

 # MyAuth
 C# authentication server using OpenIdDict

+This app features:
+1. C# .net core webapp with individual account auth as recommended by OpenIdDict guide
+    1. Includes Microsoft Identity UI
+1. Deployment to Docker Linux Container

 # Running the server